 Is Shunt Drive bad?

-The answer is definitely no. What has given it a bad reputation in Australia is that there has only been one brand sold here which was badly designed; i.e. Ferrocart.
-And, this is the one brand that the Australian restorer is going to encounter more than any other.
+The answer is not as such.
+What has given it a bad reputation in Australia is that there has only been one brand sold here which was badly designed; i.e. Ferrocart.
+And, this is the one brand of shunt drive vibrator that the Australian restorer is going to encounter more than any other.

 vibrator design notes claim that shunt drive was best, because not